Take a Walk Through the Beaufort Historic District

 Photo from HGTV.

 The folk-art legend of the bottle tree began in the Congo during the ninth century.
 Blue bottles were hung upside down on trees and huts as talismans to ward off evil spirits.
-Bottles were also tied to trees near important locations such as meeting places or crossroads to trap any spirits that were travelling.
-The tradition found its way to America when slave trade began in the 17th century.
+Bottles were also tied to trees near important locations such as meeting places or crossroads to trap any spirits that were traveling.
+The tradition found its way to America when the slave trade began in the 17th century.
 Slaves would place bottles on crepe myrtle trees.
 This could possibly be tied to the Bible’s Old Testament mention of the tree representing freedom and escape from slavery.

 blue bottle tree